tobiaswirtz/tobiaswirtz.github.io/_posts/2026-08-17-building-in-public-day-8.md

 ## Tomorrow

-Starting with recruiting and task/success states, the two that decide whether the core loop works at all: get the right people in front of a prototype, watch them try to do something specific, learn whether they could.
+Starting with recruiting and task/success states: get the right people in front of a prototype, watch them try to do something specific, learn whether they could.
 The rest only matters once that holds up.

 Also filming a LinkedIn video relaunching Magellink around this feature.